codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/cloudTrail.md

 [Global service events](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-global-service-events)

 - For most services, events are recorded in the region where the action occurred.
-- For global services such as AWS Identity and Access Management (IAM), AWS STS, and Amazon CloudFront, events are delivered to any trail that includes global services.
+- For global services such as AWS Identity and Access Management (IAM), AWS STS, and Amazon CloudFront, events are delivered to any trail **that includes global services**.